-The one thing that drives many strength training lovers toward a gym membership is the availability of barbells, benches and weight plates.
+The one thing that drives many strength training lovers toward a gym membership is the availability of barbells, weight benches and weight plates.
 There's a reason the big 3 compound lifts for building over-all power is the barbell squat, bench press, and deadlift.
 Nothing else comes close to the barbell as the best way to train for strength.

 Having a barbell in your home gym will level up your training, and look no further than right here at Better Body for the full selection of equipment.

 - Why Barbells are Key to Strength Training

 - A Guide to Better Body Barbells